bsides-zh/bsides-zh.github.io/content/call-for-papers.md

 17:00 – Social Drinks
 ```

-In a nutshell, as a speaker you should remember to **prepare a talk that can be
+In a nutshell, as a speaker you should remember to **prepare a talk that you can
-given in 20 minutes**, and **enough material for a 30-minute-long Q&A**.
+give in 20 minutes**, and **enough material for a 30-minute-long Q&A**.

 ## Submitting a talk

 As mentioned above, your talk should be **20 minutes long**, and provide enough
 discussion points for **about a half hour of Q&A** session.
+If you've never
+presented before, we'd be very happy to [mentor](#mentoring-program) you to give
+you all the chances of producing a knockout talk!

 The process for submitting is fairly straightforward - provide an abstract of
 your talk (ideally with an outline of the points you’re planning to cover, and